Hilton Head Island Over The Years

 Land Sales

-Land transitions to the formerly enslaved peopleof the island
+Land transitions to the formerly enslaved people of the island

 Education